FatalMistake02/PIX/README.md

 ---
 ### 2. Conversion
-**To convert a image to a .pix file, open and image with the Convert to PIX "app".**
+**To convert a image to a .pix file, open the image with the Convert to PIX "app".**

 1. Right click on an image file and go to open with.